alvaro-budria/BicingBOT/README.md

 # **Barcelona Bicing Telegram Bot**
 A Telegram bot that provides operations with Barcelona's Bicing system in realtime.

-## **Start using the bot**
-The bot can be used straightaway without the need to install anything.
-Add it on Telegram through the name t.me/BicingAP2_bot and start typing the commands! (_See section "commands"_).
-It can be used as any other Telegram bot.
-It may be used on a private chat or a group.

 <br/><br/>

 ## **Running the program files**
-To use the program independently of the official version on the server, the source files are provided.
+To use the program independently of the (unmaintained) official version on the server, the source files are provided.

 #### **Creating a Telegram bot**
 A new Telegram bot is needed in order to run it on your own.
 Make sure to follow the [official instructions](https://telegram.org/blog/bot-revolution) to create it.